ENSMOV webinar: How to get support on energy efficiency policies (EED art. 7)? Presentations and recording available

 On May 13, 2020, ENSMOV organised the first project webinar introducing the project, its objectives and partners.
-First results were presented, they are summarised in this article.
+First results were presented, they are summarised in this article, below the webinar recording.

 The project covers all Member States through the project partners and builds on past projects such as ENSPOL, MULTEE or EPATEE.
 It also builds on ongoing projects and programmes such as the Concerted Action EED.

 ENSMOV is orientated towards stakeholders and extremely participatory with trainings and knowledge exchange.
 It includes the outlook to 2030 and beyond, and takes into account the EED recast.

 On top of energy saving policies and energy efficiency obligation schemes (EEOs), it will focus on MRV and policy implementation as well as alternative measures.